THESHARK9001/ytdlp/README.md

 How to build:
-  Download python 3.11 if not already run build-cli.bat for a command-line interface or run build-gui.bat for a graphical user interface open the exe that has been made
+  Download python 3.11 if not already run build.bat and select either 1 or 2 for either a CLI or GUI open the exe that has been made

   LINUX USERS: